bids-standard/bids-bep016/src/derivatives/05-diffusion-derivatives.md

 ## Diffusion models

-Diffusion MRI can be modeled using various paradigms to extract more informative representations of the diffusion process and the underlying biological structure.
+Diffusion MRI can be modeled using various approaches to extract more informative representations of the diffusion process and the underlying biological structure.
 A wide range of such models are available, each of which has its own unique requirements with respect to: